Homemade Sourdough Discard Pasta

 Amy

-Al dente sourdough discard pasta made with a combination of semolina and 00 flour.
-All the tips, tricks and keys to perfect sourdough pasta.
-This sourdough pasta is delicious plain and gobbled up quickly when paired with a simple sauce.
+Sourdough discard pasta is so much better than store bought pasta.
+Soft yet sturdy, discard pasta is made with your sourdough starter's discard and will soon become a favorite recipe.
+Learn all the tips, tricks and keys to perfect sourdough pasta.
+Delicious plain and gobbled up quickly when paired with a simple sauce.

 Prep Time 2 hours